-In 2009, the popular American weblog the Infrastructurist asked its readers whether streetcars are better than buses, and why.
-Readers came up with 36 reasons, which formed a good summary of popular perceptions about the rail-bus distinction.
+In 2009, the then-popular [but now defunct] blog the Infrastructurist asked its readers whether streetcars are better than buses, and why.
+Readers came up with 36 responses (listed verbatim here) that formed a good summary of popular perceptions about the rail-bus distinction.

 Of the 36 reasons, only six refer to an intrinsic difference between bus and rail technologies.
 All the others fall into two categories, which I’ll call misidentified differences and cultural feedback effects.

 In your city, the rail system has lots of differences from the buses, including technological differences.
 But that doesn’t mean that all these distinctions are true rail-bus distinctions.
 For example: